Mentorship Programs

 The best mentors have more than just experience.
 Mentors that drive meaningful change in their mentee’s careers have a passion for teaching, the ability to empathize, and the willingness to help others.

-Unlike other L&D initiatives, mentoring programs require a significant amount of effort from mentors.
+Unlike other L&D initiatives, mentoring programs at work require a significant amount of effort from mentors.

 Therefore, organizations that take extra steps by investing in mentor training programs ensure that their mentors are well-equipped and supported to do an effective job.

-There’s more than one way to run a mentoring program.
+There’s more than one way to run mentorship programs in the workplace.
 Choosing the appropriate mentoring model for your program depends on your goals.

 Let's explore each and identify the situation where it would be most effective.